 In the last 12 months, we've seen mobile engagement surpass desktop usage for the first time ever.
 With apps being such an intrinsic part of the mobile shopping experience, why has affiliate been so slow to adopt app tracking?
-Junction Live host and CJ's Global VP of Marketing, Nicole Ron, and Kelly Merkel, CJ's VP of Publisher Development are joined by Chris Maddern, Co-founder & Chief Innovation Officer at mobile commerce platform, Button.
+Junction Live host and CJ's Global SVP of Marketing and Business Systems, Nicole Ron, and Kelly Merkel, CJ's SVP of Publisher Development are joined by Chris Maddern, Co-founder & Chief Innovation Officer at mobile commerce platform, Button.
 Together they set out to demystify the app ecosystem, debunk common misconceptions, and geek out about their favorite apps.

 Junction Live: Taking thought leadership off the page and into the studio with some of the sharpest minds in affiliate marketing.

 NICOLE RON: 00:14 | Hello and welcome to this episode of Junction Live.
 I'm your host, Nicole Ron, Global Vice President of Marketing, Product Marketing, and Business Systems here at CJ.
 On this episode, I'm excited to talk about an important part of the mobile landscape: app tracking.
 And while apps are abundant and as shoppers, we use apps daily, affiliate hasn't embraced apps with the same level of enthusiasm as consumers.
 Today, we'll dig into why that is, where apps fit into your marketing mix, and what you can do to maximize it.
 Let me introduce our expert guests on this topic, Chris Maddern and Kelly Merkel.